 3.2.4 The fishery has a research plan that addresses the information needs of management.
-SG 60 SG 80 SG 100 Research is undertaken, as required, to achieve the A research plan provides the management system with a A comprehensive research plan provides the management system with a coherent objectives consistent with strategic approach to research and strategic approach to research across

-MSC's Principles 1 and 2. and reliable and timely P1, P2 and P3, and reliable and timely information sufficient to achieve information sufficient to achieve the Research results are the objectives consistent with objectives consistent with MSC's available to interested MSC's Principles 1 and 2.
+SG 60 SG 80 SG 100 Research is undertaken, as A research plan provides the A comprehensive research plan provides required, to achieve the management system with a the management system with a coherent objectives consistent with strategic approach to research and strategic approach to research across MSC's Principles 1 and 2. and reliable and timely P1, P2 and P3, and reliable and timely information sufficient to achieve information sufficient to achieve the Research results are the objectives consistent with objectives consistent with MSC's available to interested MSC's Principles 1 and 2.
 Principles 1 and 2. parties.

 Research results are Research plan and results are disseminated to all interested disseminated to all interested parties in a parties in a timely fashion. timely fashion and are widely and publicly available.